 Have you ever opened the lid of your toilet and discovered what looks like black water or dark stains?
 Sometimes you may notice these dark stains on your shower or dishwasher.
 The stains create an unpleasant image against the white porcelain backdrop.
 The stains are also a nuisance to remove, especially if they constantly occur.
-It’s most likely that these issues result from manganese present in your water.
+It’s most likely if you have well water that these issues result from manganese.

 The presence of manganese is not a serious concern, and the black stains are very common in many households.
 However, if your water contains high mineral levels, it may affect your plumbing, laundry, appliances, and the overall quality of the water you use to drink and cook.
 With time, the mineral will form deposits in your plumbing that will continue to build up and restrict water flow in your household.

 Very little is known about manganese.
 However, we know that we need it in our diet as it is a common nutrient and supplement necessary for our bodies to function.
 There is no doubt that manganese is a valuable nutrient; however, consuming it in high amounts will lead to long-term effects on our nervous system.

 Manganese is a very abundant metal that naturally occurs in soil and water.
 The mineral is also found in various consumable plants, such as oatmeal, beans, and nuts.
 We only need to consume small doses of the mineral to support our health but too much can be harmful.

 However, in some parts of North America, the soil contains high levels of manganese.
 The municipal tap water and well water in these regions will also contain high levels of manganese.
 Water containing elevated manganese levels stains appliances and has an earthy, dirty, metallic taste.
 The mineral causes issues with water treatment appliances and water heaters, leading to decreased life spans and additional maintenance.